VektorTech/jones-store/README.md

 ## Design Decisions

-- Considering that this is an e-commerce website, SEO plays a significant factor in its success, but standard client-side rendered React would seriously hinder search engines from properly crawling each page.
+- Considering that this is an e-commerce website, SEO plays a significant factor in its success, but using standard client-side rendered React would seriously hinder search engines from properly crawling each page.
 So I chose Next.JS for this project as it provides a quick and simple way for writing performant, server-side rendered react applications without much overhead.

 - ~~React's `useState` & `useReducer` hooks coupled with the Context API provided a sufficient means for managing and centralizing state in this application as there wasn't much information that needed to be kept in memory on the client that would demand a complex library like Redux.
-Pages are frequently refreshed, and data is already being rendered onto pages from the server(using `getServerSideProps`), which further reduced the need for alternate state management strategies.
-Additionally, user preferences are persisted through cookies where they can be pre-rendered on the server.~~
+The pages are frequently refreshed, and the data is already being rendered onto the pages from the server(using `getServerSideProps`), which further reduces the need for alternate state management strategies.
+Additionally, user preferences are being persisted through cookies for server-side rendering.~~
   - **Important Note** &mdash; In hindsight, it would have been better to have used a purpose-built state management library like redux, as I didn't anticipate how complex the state would have grown.
 I also learned that Context forces a re-render of all the components subscribed to it irrespective of whether their part of the state has updated, which can hinder performance.
 Though, there are some ways to circumvent this issue.
 The Context API is better suited for storing static values that infrequently update (like UI themes or locale preferences) or local state instead of the type of data required by the client in this application.

 - For managing the user state, I switched from using multiple `useState` hooks to a single `useReducer` as it's a more convenient option for working with state objects holding multiple sub-values(like the wishlist and cart fields on the user object.)

 - Used Postgres trigger functions for updating cart total whenever a cart item gets added or removed.

-- After recognizing a repeating pattern in how API routes were being written and wanting to improve the process, I decided to build a method routing function, `RouteHandler`, that arranges request handlers in a similar fashion to Express.js routers.
-It allows all handlers to be composed with a custom error catcher and allowed me to use session middleware for authentication and role-based access control (through protected routes).
-This abstraction reduced boilerplate code inside the API routes and made writing async code much simpler.
+- After recognizing a repeating pattern in how API routes were being written and wanting to improve the process, I decided to build a method routing function, `RouteHandler`, that similarly arranges request handlers like Express.js routers.
+It allows all handlers to be composed within a custom error catcher and me to use session middlewares for authentication and role-based access control (via protected routes).
+This abstraction reduced boilerplate code inside the API routes and made writing async code much cleaner.

 - The website UI diverted from the original Figma design in several areas.

 - I created a product context for managing state on the products page to gain more control over how products are sorted and filtered and to reduce querying the database each time the page refreshes upon selecting a different criterion.

 - On the product page, I used `next/dynamic` to lazy-load tab panels until the user selects a tab panel's corresponding tab.
-This approach was particularly useful for suspending the loading of the size chart and all product reviews until the user demands them.
+This approach was particularly useful for suspending the loading of the size chart and product reviews component until requested by the user.

-- There were a number of changes made to the database throughout the course of this project.
-The details can be seen in the `prisma/migrations` folder where schema migrations are tracked.
+- There were several changes made to the database throughout this project.
+The details can be observed in the `prisma/migrations` folder where schema migrations are tracked.

 ## Issues Encountered